Rising-Stars-by-Sunshine/STATS201_Aida/literature/Readme.md

 The selected paper, titled "Power Consumption Predicting and Anomaly Detection Based on Transformer and K-Means" investigates the growing complexity of modern power grids and the changing patterns of electrical energy utilization.
 Written by Junfeng Zhang, Hui Zhang, Song Ding, and Xiaoxiong Zhang in 2021, the research focuses on monitoring electrical loads for early detection of abnormalities, which is crucial for power grid maintenance and theft prevention. *Figure 1* shows a detailed flowchart of this essay, providing an overview of the research proposal.

 ### Background/Motivation
 In recent times, the power system has witnessed significant advancements due to the integration of technology and science.
 The increasing complexity of modern power grids, coupled with a rise in domestic electrical energy demand, necessitates a shift towards intelligent and flexible power systems.
-Residences and commercial buildings contribute substantially to global electricity use.
+Residences and commercial buildings contribute substantially to global electricity use (Desai, 2017).
 The evolution of the power system towards sustainability prompts the implementation of advanced information transmission technologies for convenient and secure grid processing.
-However, challenges such as variable energy consumption patterns, anomalies in electrical loads, and power theft create a need for effective monitoring and detection mechanisms.
+However, challenges such as variable energy consumption patterns, anomalies in electrical loads, and power theft create a need for effective monitoring and detection mechanisms (Zhang et.al, 2021).

 ### Research Question
 The research aims to answer the following questions: